Cass County License Hearing Guide

 If you agreed to take a breath or blood test and your blood alcohol concentration (BAC) was 0.08 or higher, the DPS will attempt to suspend your license.

-- BAC over 0.08: In Texas, if your BAC was at or above 0.08, your license will be suspended for [Specific suspension period for failed test in Texas - typically 90 days to 1 year for a first offense].
+- BAC over 0.08: In Texas, if your BAC was at or above 0.08, your license will be suspended for a period ranging from 90 days to 1 year for a first offense, according to TX law §524.022.

 - Temporary Permit: After your arrest, you should have received a temporary driving permit.
 This permit is usually valid for 40 days, allowing you to drive until your ALR hearing or until the suspension officially begins if you don't request a hearing.